krestfield/docs/certdog/ip_restricting.md

 192.168.1.1-192.168.1.128, 192.168.16.4, 192.168.16.5
 ```

+I.e. any IP address allowed from both teams.
 For example, if their IP address was: ``192.168.1.12`` they would be permitted access